oyova/wp-router/README.md

 # Oyova WP Router

-A router for custom WordPress routes, based on Laravel's router.
+A Laravel router for custom WordPress routes.